lookit/lookit-docs/docs/source/Technical-Glossary.rst

 These communication methods allow for processes to interact with each other, and, as you can imagine, this creates a problem when it comes to isolation.

+that systemd is a daemon process which creates a global namespace, and child processes create their own nested namespaces within the context of their parent namespace.

-Programs can interact with each other when they're in the same *namespace*, which I refer to as a ``systemd`` tree. [#]_ In other words, all the programs that stem from the same ``systemd`` command can interact with each other, but if you were to have a second ``systemd`` tree, its programs could be isolated from those of the first.
-This is where Docker comes in.
-Docker creates a new namespace, a.k.a. a *userspace*.
+Programs can interact with each other when they're in the same *namespace*, referred to as a ``systemd`` tree. [#]_ In other words, the ``systemd`` is a daemon process that creates a global namespace, and all programs that share the same ``systemd`` command can interact with each other.
+Child processes create their own ``systemd``, or nested namespaces, withing the context of their parent namespace.
+Docker utilizes this to create a new namespace, a.k.a. a *userspace*.
 When the Docker process is run, it is launched from the real ``systemd`` process and given a normal PID.
-A new feature released by Linux in 2008, however, allows Docker to have more than one PID.
-With this new feature, *userspaces* come with a table that can map a relative PID seen by your container in said *userspace* to the actual PID seen by your machine.
+A new feature released by Linux in 2008 allows Docker to have more than one PID.
+With this new feature, the nested namespace comes with a table that can map a relative PID seen by your container in said nested nameapce to the actual PID seen by your machine.
 This allows Docker to take on PID 1 in your container.

 Now, all programs that stem from the Docker branch will see Docker in the same way they see the ``systemd`` process.
-It is the root node, and they will not leave the branch, effectively cutting off interaction between those processes and the ones on the rest of the real ``systemd`` tree.
+It is the root node, and they will not leave the nested namespace, effectively cutting off interaction between those processes and the ones on the rest of the real ``systemd`` tree.

 Though this is a step closer to isolation, it is not quite there yet.
 Even though processes can't interact with the main